danielsaidi/SystemNotification/README.md

 ## About SystemNotification

-SystemNotification lets you mimic the native iOS system notification, which for instance is presented when you toggle silent mode on and off, connect your AirPods etc.
+SystemNotification can be used to present notifications that mimic the native iOS system notification that for instance are shown when you toggle silent mode on and off, connect your AirPods etc.

 The result can look like this, or completely different: